Ireland 'needs to act' on report that urges 90 per cent cut in meat-eating

 Prof Jessica Fanzo at the Irish launch of the EAT-Lancet Commission Report, which she co-authored, at the Centre for Global Development at University College Cork.
 Photograph: Tomas Tyner, UCC

-An author of a controversial international report that recommends meat consumption be reduced by 90 per cent to avert climate change has said that the Irish Government needs to step up and respond to its findings.
+One of the authors of a controversial international report that recommends meat consumption be reduced by 90 per cent to avert climate change has said the Irish Government needs to step up and respond to its findings.

 The Eat-Lancet report, compiled by scientists who study nutrition and food policy, recommends a largely plant-based diet.